Applied Part 3. Project Constitution: First Rules Referendum

 Transfer to high_memory_usage

 The local case of the chapter is node_not_ready, but the graded one is high_memory_usage.
-The transfer is done with one line of principle, not by copying the rule.
+The transfer is done with one line of a principle, not by copying the rule.

 What to take from node_not_ready | What to write in capstone/constitution.md for high_memory_usage |